GeekTrainer/learn-django/Module2/Module2_Unit4.md

 ## Working with images

 For this app it would also be a good idea to add an image of the dog up for adoption.
-In order to allow an upload of an image we created the `ImageField` within the `Dog` model.
+In order to allow an upload of an image we added the `ImageField` within the `Dog` class when we previously created the app models.

 ```python
 dog_image = models.ImageField(upload_to='images', blank=True)
 ```

-For this field we needed to state where the image would be saved by using the `upload_to='images'` statement, and that it was ok for the field to be blank by adding `blank=True`.
+As you can see in the above code line we needed to state where the image would be saved by using the `upload_to='images'` statement, and that it was ok for the field to be blank by adding `blank=True`.
 Since we added this field we also have to add a statement in the **urls.py** file in the **adoptadog** project folder.

 1. Add the code under the comments `# [TODO]: Add the needed imports for the image field` and `# [TODO]: Add the needed urlpattern for the image upload`.